zopfli-rs/zopfli/README.md

 This is a reimplementation of the [Zopfli](https://github.com/google/zopfli) compression tool in Rust.

-I have totally ignored zopfliping.
+I have totally ignored zopflipng.

 More info about why and how I did this can be found in [the slides for a talk I gave about it](https://github.com/carols10cents/rust-out-your-c-talk).